OE-FET/customxepr/README.md

 For instance, `customXepr.setTemperature(110)` tells the MercuryiTC to change its temperature set-point to 110 K and waits until the latter is reached and maintained with the desired stability (default: ±0.1 K for 120 sec).
 It also adjusts the helium flow if necessary and warns the user if the target temperature cannot be reached within the expected time.
 `customXepr.runExperiment(powersat)` will run the preconfigured EPR measurement "powersat" while tuning the cavity between scans and monitoring the temperature stability during the measurement.

 Such built in jobs are not performed immediately but are queued and run after the successful completion of the previous jobs.
 Any data returned by a job, such as a transfer curve or a cavity mode picture, will be kept in a result queue and saved to a specified file if requested.
+If the returned object has `save` and `plot` methods implemented, one can right-click on its entry in the GUI to plot the data or save it to the hard drive.

 CustomXepr functions that are expected to run for longer than 1 sec can gracefully abort upon user request without leaving the setup in an inconsistent state.

 ![Screenshot of CustomXepr GUI](/screenshots/CustomXepr_jobs.png)

 In addition, the queuing system can be used to manually schedule any user-specified jobs, related or unrelated to the EPR setup and its ancillary equipment.
 This can be done with the `queued_exec` decorator from `customxepr.manager`:

 ```python
     >>> import time